 Odds are you came to Honduras to see the Copán archaeological site and you will not be disappointed.

 The two best hotels we encountered in Honduras were Pico Bonito Lodge, at the head of the Cangrejal Valley, and Portal de Angel in Tegucigalpa.
 Honduras simply isn’t a luxury travel destination.

 We were delighted by the scenery and the facilities for hiking and camping in Cusuco National Park outside of San Pedro Sula.

 The Cangrejal River in the Cangrejal Valley is the place to go for rafting and canyoneering.

 Though not as affordable as it once was, Utila Island is still a pleasant place to do some SCUBA diving.

 Eating & Drinking in Honduras

 The most distinct food we encountered in Honduras was the baleada, a kind of Honduran quesadilla involving a large flour tortilla usually filled with beans and cheese before being folded.
 It’s not spectacular, but it is filling and cheap.
 We were delighted to find the Sol de Copán microbrewery helmed by an actual German brewer in the town of Copán.

 There is not a lot of living culture in Honduras and not many museums beyond the few in Tegucigalpa.

-However, you can and should get to know the Lenca people in and around a town called Gracias de Dios.
+However, you can and should get to know the culture and history in and around a delightful town called Gracias.